mgedmin/project-summary/README.rst

 - it runs every hour
 - pulls the latest changes for all the projects checked out in /srv/project-summary/
-- finds the latest tag in each Git repo and counts commit since them
+- finds the latest tag in each Git repo and counts commits since them
 - collects some other data from the public GitHub API (such as the number of open issues) and other sources (such as Python version support classifiers in setup.py).